apache/flink/docs/apis/table.md

 {% top %}

-Emit a Table to external sinks
+Write Tables to external sinks
 ----

-A `Table` can be emitted to a `TableSink`, which is a generic interface to support a wide variety of file formats (e.g. CSV, Apache Parquet, Apache Avro), storage systems (e.g., JDBC, Apache HBase, Apache Cassandra, Elasticsearch), or messaging systems (e.g., Apache Kafka, RabbitMQ), and others.
-A batch `Table` can only be emitted by a `BatchTableSink`, a streaming table requires a `StreamTableSink` (a `TableSink` can implement both interfaces).
+A `Table` can be written to a `TableSink`, which is a generic interface to support a wide variety of file formats (e.g. CSV, Apache Parquet, Apache Avro), storage systems (e.g., JDBC, Apache HBase, Apache Cassandra, Elasticsearch), or messaging systems (e.g., Apache Kafka, RabbitMQ).
+A batch `Table` can only be written to a `BatchTableSink`, a streaming table requires a `StreamTableSink`.
+A `TableSink` can implement both interfaces at the same time.

 Currently, Flink only provides a `CsvTableSink` that writes a batch or streaming `Table` to CSV-formatted files.
-A custom `TableSource` can be defined by implementing the `BatchTableSink` and/or `StreamTableSink` interface.
+A custom `TableSink` can be defined by implementing the `BatchTableSink` and/or `StreamTableSink` interface.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">